 If you’re like a lot of people, you likely found yourself wanting to speak up for our democracy after the 2016 presidential election.

-You started out impassioned, fearful, and furious.
+Perhaps you started out impassioned, fearful, or furious.
 You called.
 You wrote postcards, marched, donated, and called some more.

 But the breaking news is relentless.
 The corruption is complex.
 The administration’s unconscionable actions too numerous to track.
 In a word: overwhelming.